beubax/Grapheteria/examples/human_in_the_loop/README.md

 The workflow creates a feedback loop between AI and humans:

 1. User provides a topic
-2. OpenAI generates an article
+2. OpenAI LLM generates an article
 3. User reviews and decides to approve or reject
 4. If approved, content is published
 5. If rejected, user provides feedback and AI revises